 As we speak, this HB 271 law is quite comprehensive.
 However, before it was officially passed into law by the state assembly, it underwent many revisions for fine-tuning.
 In a nutshell, other than online gaming, HB 271 has also legalized the following;

-The first rumors from lawmakers concerning online gambling started in 2013.
+Let's take a look at the timeline from the first rumors from lawmakers concerning online gambling starting in 2013.
 In the following years, there were several instances where lawmakers came close to passing a bill, only for the process to hit a wall at the 11th hour.
 But thankfully, this wild adventure eventually bore fruit.
 So let’s see how online gambling crossed the finish line in 2017.

 Representative Tina Davis of District 141 spearheaded the earliest efforts to legalize online gambling in PA.
 She introduced HB 1235 (House Bill 1235), enabling existing casinos and slot machine licensed operators to apply for an additional license for online casino operations.
 However, the bill made it as far as House Committee on Gaming Oversight, and they decided that the bill be delayed until 2015.